What is sclerotherapy?

-Sklerosis: from the Greek, a hardening or induration of a tissue or part.
+Sklerosis: Greek - a hardening or induration of a tissue or part.

-Therapeia: from the Greek, treatment of disease or disorder as by some remedial or restorative process
+Therapeia: Greek - treatment of disease or disorder as by some remedial or restorative process.

-While varicose veins have almost certainly existed since man initially stood up, the first historical documentation thereof dates to the writings on papyrus scrolls by the ancient physician Ebers in the year 1550 BC.
+While varicose veins have almost certainly existed since the dawn of man man, the first historical documentation thereof dates to the writings on papyrus scrolls by the ancient physician Ebers in the year 1550 BC.
 Since that time several major discoveries or inventions have led to the many refinements that bring us to the present day techniques.

 Great things evolved from these unlikely beginnings.
 Events that changed the procedure dramatically include the first injection of distilled plantain water via an enema syringe into a branch of the crural vein by Sigismund Eisholtz in the mid-1600′s.

-The introduction of a lachrymal syringe by Anel in 1713 led to the development of the hypodermic syringe by Rynd in 1845 and its subsequent modification by Pravaz.
-At this point experimentation with many varied types of medication resulted, including absolute alcohol (1840), ferric chloride (1851), iodine (1906), mercury (1920), sodium morrhuate (1930), sodium tetradecyl sulfate (1946), polidocanol (1966).
+The introduction of the lachrymal syringe by Anel in 1713 led to the development of the hypodermic syringe by Rynd in 1845 and its subsequent modification by Pravaz.
+At this point, experimentation with many varied types of medication including absolute alcohol (1840), ferric chloride (1851), iodine (1906), mercury (1920), sodium morrhuate (1930), sodium tetradecyl sulfate (1946), polidocanol (1966) became the norm.

 Compression therapy was recognized early on as an important adjunct starting first with Hippocrates, then the use of leather straps by Roman soldiers, plaster bandages and ultimately the mechanically-engineered graduated-pressure compression stockings of today.

-The 1970′s saw the refinement of ultrasound as a medical tool that gave rise to applications in the treatment of venous disease.
-The use of duplex ultrasound in conjunction with the development of thick foam-like medications (some now the consistency of toothpaste) allowed the skilled physician to place by injection, with great precision, measured doses of sclerosant medications directly into the incompetent or refluxing vein.
+The 1970s saw the refinement of ultrasound as a medical tool that gave rise to use in venous disease treatments.
+The use of duplex ultrasound in conjunction with the development of thick foam-like medications (some are now the consistency of toothpaste) allowed the skilled physician to place by injection (with great precision) measured doses of sclerosant medications directly into the incompetent or refluxing vein.

-Sclerotherapy has, in many ways, evolved enormously yet in other ways has changed little.
-Today it is unquestionably the treatment of choice for ?spider veins? in the legs.
-It is also used to treat veins in the face, arms, back, breasts and other areas.
-And recently, the use of ultrasound and foam has opened up fantastic possibilities in the treatment of varicose veins, perforator veins and in some cases even the great saphenous vein.
+Sclerotherapy has in many ways evolved enormously, yet in other ways has changed little.
+Today, it is the industry standard treatment of choice for spider veins in the legs.
+It is also used to treat veins in the arms, back, breasts and other areas.
+And recently, the use of ultrasound and foam has opened up fantastic possibilities in the treatment of varicose veins, perforator veins and in some cases, even the great saphenous vein.